-There is the need to adopt renewable sources of energy such as wind, solar, hot rocks and wave power.
-There is a possibility that coal, natural gas and oil will be depleted from the earth’s surface and as such, adopting safe and renewable sources of energy is imperative.
+There is a need to adopt renewable energy sources such as wind, solar, hot rocks, and wave power.
+There is a possibility that coal, natural gas, and oil will be depleted from the earth’s surface.
+As such, adopting safe and renewable sources of energy is imperative.

-If one is to reduce the emission of greenhouse gases, then they have to replace their entire energy systems by opting for electricity from green energy sources.
+If one is to reduce the emission of greenhouse gases, then one has to replace the entire energy system by opting for electricity from green energy sources.

-Most business professionals take flights, private cars and public transport to their places of work or for their meetings.
-These objects emit so much carbon dioxide gases to the environment that results in global warming.
+Most business professionals take flights, private cars, and public transport to their places of work or for their meetings.
+These objects emit so much carbon dioxide gases into the environment, contributing to global warming.

 Compact Fluorescent light bulbs can be used instead of regular light bulbs.
 If a CFL is used instead of a 60-watt incandescent one, it saves $30 over the life of this bulb.
 Besides, CFL bulbs last much longer, 10 times more than incandescent bulbs.
 They also use two-thirds less energy while giving off 70% less heat.

-If a CFL is used instead of a regular bulb, then it would help eliminate around 90 billion pounds of greenhouse gases, which is the same as taking 7.5 million cars off our roads.
+If a CFL is used instead of a regular bulb, it would help eliminate around 90 billion pounds of greenhouse gases, the same as taking 7.5 million cars off our roads.

-To dry clothes, one does not require the use of natural gas or electricity.
-Using ironing boxes means that much heat is generated and emitted into the atmosphere, which results in increased greenhouse gases.
+To dry clothes, one does not require using natural gas or electricity.
+Using ironing boxes for the job means that much heat is generated and emitted into the atmosphere, increasing greenhouse gases.

 Most of the household cleaning products are considered toxic besides being petroleum-based.
-These products are considered as the main causes of high levels of greenhouse gases in the atmosphere.
+These products are considered the leading causes of high levels of greenhouse gases in the atmosphere.

-These toxic chemicals can be eliminated by making the right choices in the supermarkets of purchasing products that are less hazardous to the lives of people or the environment.
+These toxic chemicals can be eliminated from finding their way into the atmosphere by making the right choices in supermarkets to purchase products that are less hazardous to people’s lives or the environment.

-By switching off the electricity, one reduces the amount of global warming while they only use the amount of energy that they need.
-Also, when you are not using your computer, television, music system, then turn them off.
+By switching off the electricity, one reduces the amount of global warming while only using the energy they need.
+Also, when you are not using your computer, television, or music system, turn them off.

-The average American discards about 80 pounds of clothing each year, 85 percent of which ends up in landfills.
+The average American discards about 80 pounds of clothing annually, 85 percent of which end up in landfills.
 Besides, most fast fashion comes from China and Bangladesh.
 Therefore, shipping them to far-off places means the consumption of fossil fuels.

 Less stuff means less waste.
 Take your own reusable bag with you whenever you are out to shop.
 Try to avoid items with excess packaging.
 Choose the product wisely while you buy it.

-For example, if you’re in the market for a new computer, opt for a laptop instead of a desktop.
+For example, opt for a laptop instead of a desktop if you’re in the market for a new computer.
 Charging and operating laptops require less energy than desktops.

-Always look for Energy Star products, which are certified to be more energy efficient.
+Always look for Energy Star products that are certified to be more energy efficient.
 Support companies and buy from them that are environmentally responsible and sustainable.

 Perhaps most importantly, the most effective solutions to climate change require governmental action.
 Use your vote to let your representatives know that you want them to take action to phase out fossil fuels and decarbonize the country as fast as possible.